Iowa Cottage Food Law: Food Safety Training Requirements

 Any food can become contaminated but foods that require time and temperature controls such as dairy products, meats, poultry, seafood, and cut vegetables and fruits are especially prone to contamination since they may carry disease-causing organisms called pathogens like bacteria.

-As such, many states and food establishments require food safety training — also known as food handle training — for food workers so they have the knowledge necessary to handle food safely.
+As such, many states and food establishments require food safety training — also known as food handler training — for food workers so they have the knowledge necessary to handle food safely.

 While Iowa doesn’t require food safety training to sell cottage foods, you must before you sell foods as an HFPE.